argmaxml/recsplain/docs/source/index.rst

 The recsplain system
 =====================

-The recsplain system is a recommendation engine that uses AI to compare and recommend items based on feature similarity.
+The recsplain system is a recommendation engine that uses machine learning to compare and recommend items based on feature similarity.

 Read more about :doc:`what-is-recsplain`, :doc:`how-it-works`, or just :doc:`get-started`!